Local Minima Structures in Gaussian Mixture Models: Deferred Proofs from Section

-where the first step follows from exchanging the expectation and differentiation using the dominated convergence theorem (we ignore this argument in the sequel), the second step follows from equation~(\ref{eq:Gaussian_derivative}), and the last step follows from the definition $\Asso_{j}:=\asso_{j}(\X)=\frac{1}{\kfit}f_{j}(\X)/f(\X)$.
-This proves the gradient expression in equation~(\ref{eq:gradient}).
+where (a) follows from exchanging the expectation and differentiation using the dominated convergence theorem\footnote{We omit explicitly mentioning this argument in the rest of this paper.}, (b) follows from \eqref{eq:Gaussian_derivative}, and (c) follows from the definition of $\Asso_j$ in \eqref{eq:asso_rv} (see Definition \ref{defn:coeff_asso} as well). \end{proof}